 Our ship is the Safari Endeavor and we are on a 7-night expedition on a “Kids In Nature” cruise.
 We are on board with 50 passengers, including 10 children.
 The difference between this small ship and a traditional large cruise is night and day.
 On a large ship, much of the attraction is the ship itself, whereas on this adventure, it’s nature itself.
-When you set sail, it’s the difference between being on top of the ocean and being in the ocean.
+When you set sail on this Sea of Cortez cruise, it’s the difference between being on top of the ocean and being in the ocean.

 The superb and attentive expedition crew hails from across the globe and consists of marine biologists, human ecologists, former park rangers, veteran mariners, chefs, wellness professionals, and youth specialists enthusiastic about helping your family have a safe and enjoyable vacation and learning experience.

-No Un-cruise adventure to the Sea of Cortez is exactly alike.
+No UnCruise Sea of Cortez cruise is exactly alike.
 Each day brings new and varied adventures that depend on the weather, the migration of the animals, and the interests of the passengers.
 It’s tailor-made to the day and to you.